When Is Degree Enough? Bounds on Degree-Eigenvector Misalignment in Assortative Structured Networks: Power-law tails and statistic-specific bounds

-\paragraph{Assortativity.} For assortativity, the affine constants in our moment bounds are pinned down by endpoint-degree dispersion.
-Newman assortativity is a normalized covariance of degrees across edges, and $\phi_{p,q}$ simply correlates the $p$-degree at the tail of an edge with the $q$-degree at its head (out/in, in/in, etc.).
-A degree-preserving swap therefore cannot change the endpoint-degree multisets.
-It can only change `who is paired with whom' across edges, i.e. the cross-edge covariance itself.
-Which is exactly what assortativity records. \\
+For assortativity, the relevant constants are governed by endpoint-degree dispersion.
+Newman assortativity is a normalized covariance across edges, and $\phi_{p,q}$ correlates the $p$-degree at the tail of an edge with the $q$-degree at its head.
+A degree-preserving swap cannot alter the endpoint-degree multisets; it can only change which tails are paired with which heads.
+That is the only margin along which assortativity moves.
+The normalization

-The normalization $\nu_{p,q}=1/(\sigma_T\sigma_H)$ turns the raw degree-product covariance into a dimensionless correlation, where $\sigma_T$ and $\sigma_H$ are the standard deviations of the tail- and head-side endpoint-degree samples.
-Intuitively, this fixes the `units' of mixing: when endpoint degrees are highly dispersed, the same absolute change in the degree-product sum produces a smaller standardized change in $\phi_{p,q}$.
-Along our rewiring trajectory, $\sigma_T$ and $\sigma_H$ (hence $\nu_{p,q}$) remain invariant, so the scale is set once and for all by the degree distribution, while rewiring acts only through changes in the cross-edge covariance. \\
+rescales the raw degree-product covariance into a dimensionless correlation, where $\sigma_T$ and $\sigma_H$ are the standard deviations of the tail- and head-side endpoint-degree samples.
+Along the rewiring trajectory these dispersions, and hence $\nu_{p,q}$, remain fixed, so rewiring acts only through changes in cross-edge covariance.
+Because each swap re-pairs only a constant number of endpoints, the per-swap movement in $\phi_{p,q}$ is driven by the upper tail.
+Most swaps touch only moderate-degree vertices and have little effect, but a swap involving a rare high-degree node can generate a much larger jump in the degree-product sum.
+In the power-law regime one has